-On occasion, this is done intentionally, an entire branch of acting called "minimalist" goes on the assumption that reigning in your performance is the truest form of the craft, as it's actually much easier to overact and it creates a greater contrast when they do flip out.
+On occasion this is done intentionally, an entire branch of acting called "minimalist" goes on the assumption that reigning in your performance is the truest form of the craft, as it's actually much easier to overact and it creates a greater contrast when they do flip out.
 Clint Eastwood is one who has perfected that art.
-In specific roles and scenes, using this look may indicate the event is not merely surprising, but genuinely incomprehensible, to the point that characters have no faintest idea how to react.
+In specific roles and scenes, using this look may indicate the event you are responding to is not merely surprising, but genuinely incomprehensible, to the point that characters have no faintest idea how to react.
 This usage typically precedes or is preceded by a Flat "What.".
 It may also be done intentionally to show that the character in question is utterly unflappable, even in the face the most astonishing events, or has gone through the wringer one time too many.
-Furthermore, lack of expression is vastly preferable to furious mugging/gurning as can be seen in many fan videos and any time Arnold Schwarzenegger or Nicolas Cage is asked to show emotion.

 Compare That Makes Me Feel Angry, Frozen Face (if the character's face literally cannot emote), Emotionless Girl, Kuleshov Effect.

 Contrast Chewing the Scenery (and all its Sub Tropes)